Head Steward

 ENTRY: FREE.

-PRIZES: Most Successful Exhibitor: A small, raised Vegie Bed (Value $125) Donated by Garden Centre Yea
+-A small, raised Vegie Bed (Value $115) Donated by Garden Centre Yea and Rosette

 Prize Cards for all winning exhibits.